vtrevino/ogmapper/README.md

 ogMapper introduced some concepts and also used novel explorative functions. ogMapper does not index all possible DNA subsequences.
 It first sweeps the DNA sequence until a specific sequence pattern is found; this pattern is known as a "guide".
 Thus, there are two guiders implemented up to now.
 Once a guide is found, the following DNA sequence of length k (provided by -k argument) is used to build a key, which will be indexed.
 The key is a binary representation of the DNA sequence, which is provided by an encoding function.
 There are four encoding functions implemented so far.
 Once a guide-key is processed, the DNA sweeping continues after the last guide until the whole sequence has been analyzed.

 ### Guiders (-g option)
-- TupleGuider : The tuple guider is a simple map of all possible n-nt combinations specifying which of them will be indexed and which will not.
-The file format is as follows:
+- TupleGuider : The tuple guider is a simple map of all possible n-nt combinations specifying which of them will be indexed and which will not. ogMapper includes a folder of pre-configured Guider files (guiders/ folder).
+The file format needs first 4 lines for parameters then the needed lines for tuples.

+        # Next lines start with "small extension name", maxLenNoPattern, isSymmetric, GuideLen
+        XYXt
+        24
+        1
+        3
+        # Next lines start tuples and guiders
+        #Tuple	isGuider	NT_to_advance	Comment
+        AAA	0	1	x
+        AAC	0	1	x
+        AAG	0	1	x
+        AAT	0	1	x
+        ACA	1	3	Index
+        ACC	0	1	x
+        ...

 To use the TuppleGuider use the option -g TupleGuider:&lt;tuple-file&gt;.